kawu/hhu-dl-materials-2020/encoding/README.md

 In any case, the data has the structure of a list of (input, output) pairs, which need to be encoded as tensors for subsequent PyTorch processing.

+**Note**: Sometimes the dataset is already stored in numerical form, in which case encoding might not be necessary.
+However, this is rarely the case in NLP, where input/output typically has a structured, categorical form.

 #### CoNLL-U

 Let's focus on the CoNLL-U example.
 There is a [conllu